 In our little corner of the world, summer can be a very fickle thing.
 Some of us enjoy giving the conditions a run for their money, and each year prepare to do battle with the wind and rain, the soil and the rabbits.
 In the end, it’s all worthwhile when flowers bloom, and trees and shrubs make it past the top of the fence!

-It’s not been the best spring/summer so far in 2019, but we asked you to send us photos of your garden.
+It hadn’t been the best spring/summer in 2019, but we asked you to send us photos of your garden.
 You showed us what you are proud of, the plants that have done well despite the miserable Shetland weather!
 For June and July 2019 we accepted photos, which are displayed in a gallery on the website, with selected photos also on Facebook.
 The gallery will remain online in our feature section.